LLNL/quandary/docs/mkdocs/user-guide.md

       %  value instead.

-  \subsection{Gradient computation via discrete adjoint back-propagation}
+## Gradient computation via discrete adjoint back-propagation
    Quandary computes the gradients of the objective function with respect to the design variables $\boldsymbol{\alpha}$ using the discrete adjoint method.
 The discrete adjoint approach yields exact and consistent gradients on the algorithmic level, at costs that are independent of the number of design variables.
    To that end, the adjoint approach propagates local sensitivities backwards through the time-domain while concatenating contributions to the gradient using the chain-rule.